MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-activate.md

 This FAQ provides answers to some questions about using Automatic Virtual Machine Activation:

-### I can't decide between Windows Server Subscription and bringing my own license – is one better than the other?
+### I can't decide between Windows Server subscription and bringing my own license – is one better than the other?

 - These are both good licensing options!
 It depends on your needs:
   - Do you need the flexibility of a monthly licensing model and billing through Azure?
 Do you want ease of management and not having to deal with keys?
 Do you want to be able to keep up to date with the latest Windows innovations?
-Then Windows Server Subscription is probably best for you.
+Then Windows Server subscription is probably best for you.
   - Or do you already have an existing license?
 Is the cost-effectiveness of long-term perpetual licensing for specific editions most important to you?
 Do you have broad-spanning deployments?
 Then bring your own license is most suited for you.

 ### I want to change an existing key.
 What happens to the previous key if the overwrite is successful/unsuccessful?